-I am just reporting the facts of the case, which are: I put a photograph of the back of my eyeball into an envelope to give to a guy on Valentine’s Day.
+I am just reporting the facts of the case, which are: I put a photograph of the back of my eyeball into an envelope to give to a guy I barely knew on Valentine’s Day.

-I went over to his apartment on Valentine’s Day.
-We were going out to dinner or something like that.
+I went over to his apartment for our date.
 He greeted me at the door, so nice, so sweet.
 He let me in.
 He got me a drink.
 We didn’t really know each other at all, but we had had (no contest) the best date EVER.
 One for the books.
 We were kind of proud of ourselves for that.

 He went into the kitchen, and came back out, holding a dozen red roses for me.
 For Valentine’s Day.

 The second I saw the roses, I remembered the little red envelope in my purse, and I could feel my face getting as beet-red as the back of my own eyeball.

 Oh my God.
 I am such an asshole.
 I have given him a photograph of the back of my eyeball.
 What the hell was going through my mind at the time that made me think that was appropriate???
 My head was literally burning with embarrassment and shame about my eyeball.

 I suppose I could have chosen to not give him the picture of Jupiter’s eternal red storm.
 But, as I said, comedy is important to me, too, and I knew that what was going down here was freakin’ funny.

 I said, “Okay, so this is completely embarrassing, seeing as you gave me a beautiful bouquet of roses … but here’s what I got you.”

 He opened up the envelope, looked at the Polaroid, and then BURST into laughter.
 (Thank God.)